 receipt before returning a status to the client that committed the

 AFTER_SYNC(the default): The source writes each transaction to its binary log and the replica, and syncs the binary log to disk.
 The source waits for replica acknowledgment of transaction receipt after the sync.
 Upon receiving acknowledgment, the source commits the transaction to the storage engine and returns a result to the client, which then can proceed.

 AFTER_COMMIT: The source writes each transaction to its binary log and the replica, syncs the binary log, and commits the transaction to the storage engine.
 The source waits for replica acknowledgment of transaction receipt after the commit.
 Upon receiving acknowledgment, the source returns a result to the client, which then can proceed.

 The replication characteristics of these settings differ as follows:

-In the event of master failure, all transactions committed on the master have been replicated to the slave (saved to its relay log).
-A crash of the master and failover to the slave is lossless because the slave is up to date.
+In the event of source failure, all transactions committed on the source have been replicated to the replica (saved to its relay log).
+An unexpected exit of the source and failover to the replica is lossless because the replica is up to date.
 As noted above, the source should not be reused after the failover.

-If something goes wrong such that the slave does not process the transaction, then in the event of a master crash and failover to the slave, it is possible that such clients will see a loss of data relative to what they saw on the master.
+If something goes wrong such that the replica does not process the transaction, then in the event of an unexpected source exit and failover to the replica, it is possible that such clients see a loss of data relative to what they saw on the source.